 Clearly, US laws aren't non-existent.
 If anything, they're wide-ranging, complex and vague.
 But while it's expansive, some say that US data protection laws aren't as stringent as those in the EU.

 3. What if I'm in the US, and have customers in the EU?
 Or we're planning an overseas expansion?

 Doing business in the EU offers huge opportunity for businesses to increase their market share and revenue.
 But, if you're setting up an international office or transferring data across the Atlantic, you need to make sure you keep it lawfully protected.

 - Right now: Compliance with the Privacy Shield.
-This has recently replaced the Safe Harbor agreement in a post-Snowden world of cloud computing and big data.
 Compliance isn't too difficult for this, as businesses can self certify.

-- By May 2018: Compliance with the GDPR.
-However, the Privacy Shield is just the tip of the iceberg, and there's still concern over its effectiveness.
-As of May next year, any business interacting with EU customer data needs protect it by the same standards.
+- Compliance with the GDPR.
+Businesses are required to be compliant with the Privacy Shield.
+Compliance isn't too difficult for this, as businesses can self certify, but it’s just the tip of the iceberg, and there's still concern over its effectiveness.
+As of May 2018, any business interacting with EU customer data needed to protect it by the same standards.

 4. What if we use digital marketing tools, website cookies, or automated emails?

 The digital world means business marketers are likely to be collecting the data of customers from the US and the EU – and indeed, all over the world.

 In the US, data that needs to be protected is classed as 'Personally Identifiable Information' (PII) - this includes things like names, addresses, telephone numbers etc. Any information used for marketing purposes works on an 'opt-out' basis for privacy (aptly named CAN SPAM (See the FTD Compliance Guide).